axrez/disys-mini-project-2/README.md

 $ go run .
 ```

-Run as many client as you want with the above procedure
+Run as many clients as you want with the above procedure